-As mentioned before, most of my inspiration comes from the video games I played when I was younger.
-A few notable favorites of mine include Super Mario RPG, Final Fantasy VII, The Legend of Zelda: Ocarina of Time, Shenmue, Conker's Bad Fur Day, Donkey Kong Country 2, Pokémon HeartGold/SoulSilver, Kingdom Hearts & Sonic the Hedgehog 3.
-I keep a list of what I'm currently playing over at Backloggery.
-I'm an active shiny hunter/breeder on Pokemon Sun/Moon and my friend code is 0877-1068-0552.
+As mentioned before, most of my inspiration comes from the video games I played when I was young.
+I keep a list of what I've finished and am currently playing over at Backloggery.
+I'm also an active Pokémon shiny hunter/breeder and my friend code is 0877-1068-0552.
 My Steam handle is Cloudtigress and Blizzard Battle Net ID is Smokie #1777.
-Let me know if you add any of these and I will return the favor!
+Let me know if you add any of these and I'll be happy to return the favor!

 My furcadia community Club Nimbus has grown so much since I started it in 2004.
 I love our roleplayers and casual loungers equally.
 I am so happy whenever someone discovers the dream and ends up coming back.
 It is my oldest project and I am glad to share it with so many amazing people.
 If you haven't yet, come visit us sometime and say hi!
 I am usually active between the hours of noon and midnight CST.